jmcerrejon/localdynamizer/README.md

 ### Commercial license

-If you want to use it to use in commercial product, projects, and applications, the Commercial license is the appropriate license.
+If you want use this panel in commercial products, projects, and applications, the _Commercial license_ is the appropriate license.
 With this option, your source code is kept proprietary.
 To purchase a commercial license you need to buy a licence from the owner.
 [Contact for licence](info@dinamizadorlocal.com)

 ### Open-source license